DarkArtLabs/CW-Voltage-Power-Calculator/Compile Instructions.md

 2. Edit the Python source file to set light mode, or leave as is for dark mode.

+   - Comment out lines 209/214 and uncomment lines 211/216

+   - Change "darkly" to "cosmo" on line 223

 3. Install Python dependencies (these are used by the program to perform its function).

    `pip install pywinstyles`